Updated: Apr 19

 If you had a father at home, think of all the things you learned from him, good or bad, as you grew up.
 I know I learned a ton of things from my dad.
 Some were taught intentionally (mowing the lawn, changing my oil, how to shoot pool) and some we’re caught from just watching him as he talked to my mom, brothers, and his friends.
 Most of us had some sort of role model and/or father figure who taught us how to be men, deal with many aspects of this life, and how to respond when things unexpected happened.
+These examples have most likely contributed a lot to the type of dad you have become.

 Now think for a minute about how you would learn these things if there weren’t a role model for you.
 Even as you consider that, you’re most likely relying on things your dad or whatever male role model you had taught you.
 So just considering what life would be like without a role model is influenced by the role model you did have!
 This underscores the importance of having a male role model in a young man’s life.
 As I’ve mentored young men, I’m constantly amazed at how some of them can know so much about the things they are passionate about and yet lack so much knowledge of just how life works.
 A young man I mentored was an amazing mechanic but needed help with how to hook up a trailer, how to heat and cool a house without central heat and air, and how to deal with conflict at work.
 No one had shown him how so he didn’t know what to do.